 ‘Gentle giant’ great Dane achieves world record for being tallest dog

-Great Dane Kevin stands at 3ft 2in and hails from West Des Moines, Iowa.
+Great Dane Kevin stands at 3ft 2in and comes from West Des Moines, Iowa.

-A great Dane, who has been described by his family as a “gentle giant”, has achieved the Guinness World Record (GWR) for the world’s tallest dog living (male).
+A great Dane, who has been described by his family as a “gentle giant”, has achieved the Guinness World Record (GWR) for the world’s tallest dog.

-The three-year-old called Kevin stands at 3ft 2in and hails from West Des Moines, Iowa.
+The three-year-old called Kevin stands at 3ft 2in and comes from West Des Moines, Iowa.

 He is 2ft 10.41in taller than Pearl, the current shortest dog living who is 3.59ins tall, which means that roughly 10 Pearls stacked on top of each other would equal Kevin’s height.